-8. Find La Finestrela
+7. Find La Finestrela

 This hidden little gem may be somewhat overrated, but it's worth the hunt to find it, getting off the main drags to quieter streets.
 Bologna continues to surprise you around every corner - another reason to discover it on foot.
 Around Via Piella, you'll find this sweet little window - la Finestrela alla piccola Venezia (the window to the small Venice).
-Aside from the unexpected and picturesque view, you'll also find some of Bologna's best restaurants too.
+Aside from the unexpected and picturesque canal view, you'll also find some of Bologna's best restaurants here too.

-9. Parco Giardini Margherita
+10. Parco Giardini Margherita (Margherita Gardens)

 If you're longing for some green space, Parco Giardini Margherita is the largest and most popular urban park in the city.
 Walk south on any through-street from the historic center, cross the highway and enter the gorgeous wrought iron gates to the Park.
 There are multiple walking or running paths that cover the 26 hectares, paved paths around a small lake, and several cafes.
 During warmer months, one of the most famous places to relax with food and wine is The Greenhouse, a bar set among several restored flower greenhouses.
 Most nights, you'll enjoy live music, poetry readings, and lectures.